Akron Drug Lawyer

 There are five categories (or schedules) of drugs in Ohio.
 The higher the level of drug categorization, the more serious the penalties – with Schedule I being “higher” than Schedule V.

 • Schedule I drugs are in the highest category and have no known medical use.
 They have the highest risk of abuse.
-They include drugs like heroin, marijuana, morphine, and mescaline.
+They include drugs like heroin, morphine, and mescaline.

 • Schedule II drugs have some accepted medical uses but still have a high risk of abuse.
 They include drugs like codeine, methadone, oxycodone, opium, methamphetamine, and fentanyl.